po1sigala/live/02-Lesson-Plans/Part-Time/18-Week_NoSQL/README.md

 ## Instructor/TA Notes

-* Be sure to have MongoDB installed on your machine before the first class.
+* Be sure to have MongoDB and Compass installed on your machine before the first class.
 Refer to the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) for instructions.

 * Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 To use, make sure that you first have both MongoDB and Node.js installed.
 For start-up instructions refer to [Mongoose docs on getting started](https://mongoosejs.com/docs/index.html)/

-* MongoDB Compass is a powerful GUI that is used in this unit to help students explore data visually.
-Please make sure to download Compass prior to class.
-Refer to [MongoDB Docs on downloading and installing Compass](https://docs.mongodb.com/compass/current/install/) for details on how to install on Windows, macOS, and Linux environments.

 * Mongo Atlas, a fully managed cloud database, will be used to deploy the Mini-Project to Heroku.
 For instructions on how to sign-up for a account and deploy a free cluster, refer to [Get started free with MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/).